clearpath-docs/boxer-sphinx-tutorials/doc/BoxerNavigation.rst

 .. code-block:: bash

-    roslaunch boxer_gazebo boxer_world.launch
+    roslaunch boxer_gazebo boxer_race.launch

-This will create a simulated Boxer with a front-mounted laser scanner.
+This will spawn Boxer in a relatively enclosed environment

 .. image:: graphics/boxer_gazebo_race.png
     :alt: Boxer in its simulated environment